cardiffnlp/cardiffnlp.github.io/content/event/2025-02-20/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Seminar: \"Preference Alignment, with Reference Mismatch, and without Reference Models\""
+title: "Seminar: \"NLP and CSS: Lessons from One for the Other\""
 # event:
 # event_url:
 location: Abacws